m-lab/website/_posts/blog/2024-03-11-archival-data-policy-change.md

 ## What’s Changing

-As of March 18th, access procedures for M-Lab’s archival data will change.
 M-Lab archival data, the raw data archived in Cloud Storage, will continue to be openly accessible, but will be stored in a more resource efficient way.
 This does not impact access to M-Lab’s data published in BigQuery.

 ## What You Need to Do